 Upon a valid exercise of Warrants in accordance with these Terms and Conditions, the Issuer may at its sole and unfettered discretion in respect of each such Warrant or, if Units are specified in the applicable Final Terms, each Unit, elect not to pay the relevant Warrantholders the Cash Settlement Amount or to deliver or procure delivery of the Entitlement to the relevant Warrantholders, as the case may be, but, in lieu thereof to deliver or procure delivery of the Entitlement or make payment of the Cash Settlement Amount on the Settlement Date to the relevant Warrantholders, as the case may be.
-Notification of such election will be given to Warrantholders no later than 10.00 a.m.
-(London time) on the second Business Day following the Actual Exercise Date.
+Notification of such election will be given to Warrantholders no later than 11.00 a.m., Luxembourg or Brussels time (as appropriate) on the second Business Day following the Actual Exercise Date.